thebrownbreadtoast/dotfiles/README.md

-# konfig
+# mes-configurations
-A set of personalised dotfiles and configs for UNIX-like machines.
+A set of personalised configurations and dotfiles for UNIX-like machines.